BarneyChambers/veggiecore-node/README.md

-Bitcore Node Dash
+Bitcore Node Veggie
 ============

-A Dash full node for building applications and services with Node.js.
+A Veggie full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
-At the minimum a node has an interface to [Dash Core v0.12.1.x](https://github.com/veggiepay/veggie/tree/v0.12.1.x) for more advanced address queries.
+At the minimum a node has an interface to [Veggie Core v0.12.1.x](https://github.com/veggiepay/veggie/tree/v0.12.1.x) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install